We continue from Northern Bloom.

-Fleur de Lys takes its rightful place in front of the France Pavilion for the 2018 Epcot Flower and Garden Festival.
+Fleur de Lys takes its rightful place in front of the France Pavilion for the 2019 Epcot International Flower and Garden Festival.

-Canard Confit Aux Gnocchi à la Parisienne: Braised Duck Confit with Parisian Gnocchi – $5.75
+Canard Confit à la Provençal: Braised Duck Confit with Tomatoes and Olives on Polenta – $6

-Macaron au Chocolat en Sucette: Large Chocolate Macaron Lollipop (GF) – $4.95
+Macaron au Chocolat en Sucette: Large Chocolate Macaron Lollipop – $5.25

 La Vie en Rose Frozen Slushy: Grey Goose Orange, St. Germain Liqueur, White and Red Cranberry Juice – $10.75

 It’s one of my favorite returning frozen cocktails and far more glamorous to carry around than one of the thimble-sized plastic cups in which the majority of the drinks are served.
 It’s not too sweet and the vodka flavor is present, but almost completely masked by the juices and liqueurs.
-And despite going up in price 85 cents, it’s still a dollar less expensive than most of the frozen drinks served by Disney.
-(I’m looking at you, Smokehouse Moonshine.)
+The portion is larger and the price is lower than most of the cocktails served by the Disney-operated Outdoor Kitchens as well.

-This easy-drinking cocktail is at a minimum 100% alcohol, which is a step up from most drinks that are largely thawed fruit juice.
-The sparkling wine that they use isn’t fantastic, but the subtle, fruity flavors of the liqueur help mask that and provide for a pretty color.
+This easy-drinking cocktail is at least 98% alcohol, which is a step up from most drinks that are largely thawed fruit juice.
+The sparkling wine that they use isn’t fantastic, but the subtle, fruity flavors of the syrup help mask that and provide for a pretty color.
 Similar drinks are always available in France, but you could do a lot worse if you’re stopping at the Kitchen for another item.

 Kronenbourg Blanc 1664 – $4.50

 The 1664 is a decent witbier, crisp and light with citrus notes that are marred (in my opinion) by too much coriander.
 It’s available at the Pavilion all-year, which doesn’t make for a particularly compelling buy.